streamlib/streamlib/README.md

 http_header = "User-Agent: foo"
 ```

-The only real requirement in a Streamlib file is to have one or more top-level tables which at bare minimum includes a `url` key:
+The only real requirement in a streamlib file is to have one or more top-level tables which at bare minimum includes a `url` key:

 ```toml
 [secretagent]
 url = "http://somafm.com/secretagent.pls"
 ```

 All the other keys are used for indexing and querying upon playback, but are essentially optional.
-The top-level `title` string is used to hold metadata on the file itself.

 Further fields might be added later on to the specification.